 What’s next?

-I aim to add new collections by expanding my cast of characters from Scottish wildlife and native breeds and develop designs for new products.
-I want to place more emphasis on my initial sketches and studies too, in order to produce a range of beautiful artwork.
+By the end of 2025 I would also like to start to supply stockists and continue bringing out the annual Christmas Card collection.
+I also aim to add new collections by expanding my cast of characters from Scottish wildlife and native breeds and to develop designs for new products.
+I would also like to highlight my initial sketches and studies too, as these beautiful artworks are otherwise hidden behind the scenes!